F5Networks/f5-telemetry-streaming/docs/userguide/setting-up-consumer.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 |azure_img|

+Required Information:
-To find the Workspace ID, navigate to :guilabel:`Log Analytics workspace > Advanced Settings > Connected Sources`.
-For more information see |Azure documentation|.
+ -Workspace ID: Navigate to :guilabel:`Log Analytics workspace > Advanced Settings > Connected Sources`.
-To find the Shared Key, navigate to :guilabel:`Log Analytics workspace > Advanced Settings > Connected Sources` and use the primary key.
+ -Shared Key: Navigate to :guilabel:`Log Analytics workspace > Advanced Settings > Connected Sources` and use the primary key.

+..
+NOTE:: To see more information about sending data to Log Analytics, see |HTTP Data Collector API|.

+Example Declaration:

 .. code-block:: json
    :linenos: